LennonReid/ngx-video-timeline/README.md

 import { NgModule } from '@angular/core';

 import { AppComponent } from './app.component';
-import { NgxVideoTimelineComponent } from 'ngx-video-timeline';
+// Import NgxVideoTimelineModule if you are using a version of Angular that is below Angular V16. import { NgxVideoTimelineComponent } from 'ngx-video-timeline';

 @NgModule({
     declarations: [